joshbrew/BiquadFilters.js/README.md

 Functions:

-`class Biquad(type,freq,sps,Q,dbGain)` Create a new filter, these keep the latest sample and filter values so make a new one for each additional filter.
+`let classinstance = new class Biquad(type,freq,sps,Q,dbGain)` Create a new filter, these keep the latest sample and filter values so make a new one for each additional filter.
 types: 'lowpass','highpass','bandpass','notch','peak','lowshelf','highshelf'

-`classinstance.applyFilter(signal_step)` Apply the filter to the next sample in the sequence.
+`let output =  classinstance.applyFilter(signal_step)` Apply the filter to the next sample in the sequence.
+Returns the filtered amplitude.

-`classinstance.zResult(freq)` Returns the z-transfer function values (i.e. how much each frequency amplitude gets multiplied/reduced by the filter)
+`let z = classinstance.zResult(freq)` Returns the z-transfer function values (i.e. how much each frequency amplitude gets multiplied/reduced by the filter)

-`class DCBlocker(r)` Create a DC blocking filter which better highlights oscillations.
-Default r = 0.995
+`let dcblocker = new class DCBlocker(r)` Create a DC blocking filter which better highlights oscillations.
+Default r = 0.995.
+Use `output = dcblocker.applyFilter(y)` for each signal step.

 `makeNotchFilter(frequency,sps,bandwidth)` Macro to generate a notch filter with the correct Q factor for the specified bandwidth.
 Returns a Biquad class instance.